huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ## Use cases

-In this part we will see where we can actually use these algorithms and how it is helping the people in numerous ways.
+In this part, we will see where we can use these algorithms and how it is helping people in numerous ways.

 ### Applications in autonomous driving